Experienced promo editor in London

 Improving the edit

 Once the best sync audio had been found I then rearranged the edit order to give more of a story to each film.
-With the body of the audio and it’s associated video in position, I could then look at painting in additional video that would help illustrate all the points required for each film.
-Some of the films also contained some up sound live action elements that were edited into the existing audio timeline.
+With the body of the audio and it’s associated video in position, I could then look at painting in the additional video that would help illustrate all the points required for each film.
+Some of the films also contained some up sound live-action elements that were edited into the existing audio timeline.

 Delivering the edit

 I sent the producer some production music selections for her to approve.
 The agreed selections were then edited into the film and the vision edits trimmed accordingly to ensure a polished result.
 Other elements that were edited in included the opening and end titles with logos and the contributor name titles and credits.

 Once each film had been edited to my satisfaction I exported each film and uploaded it to my Vimeo channel.
 I then sent an URL link to the producer.
 In this instance, I was pleased that I had delivered all four films to the satisfaction of the producer apart from a few detailed adjustments.

 Once the producer had signed off the amended versions they were then sent to the final client for sign off.
 As a result of their feedback, the opening title graphics were adjusted.
 I also had to send a few different versions with different music tracks so that they could consider some different music.